Le Journal de la Mode Africaine

 Over the years, African designers, models and influencers have forged a well-deserved reputation on the international fashion scene.
 Increasingly well known, they are bringing their own vision of fashion to the fore, helping to promote the inspiring image of African creation.

-Subscribe to Africa Fashion Tour’s exclusive newsletter for previews of captivating articles, interviews with renowned designers, and unique podcasts immersing you in the world of African fashion.
+Sign up for Africa Fashion Tour’s exclusive newsletter to discover previews of captivating articles, interviews with renowned designers, and unique podcasts immersing you in the world of African fashion.

 Get privileged behind-the-scenes access to the African fashion industry.
 Explore our tailor-made partnership offers to promote your products to a passionate community.
 Associate your brand with our media and benefit from unique visibility.